chiva/tuitwall/README.rst

    b) Change the ``API_KEY`` to a different one.
 Remember to use the same in the Arduino sketch and ``config.php``
    c) Create a `Twitter application`_ and point the *Callback URL* to the location of ``callback.php``
    d) Copy the *Consumer key* and *Consumer secret* keys to ``config.php``
+   e) If you want the @Anywhere auto-linkify functions create another application in Twitter and copy the *Consumer key*.
+Callback URL just has to match up to the subdomain.
 3. Mount the Arduino and Ethernet Shield and connect to the PC
 4. Upload ``tuitwall.ino`` to the Arduino
 5. Connect the led matrix board to the Arduino (schematic comming soon!)